 Wide Area Augmentation System (WAAS)

-The Wide Area Augmentation System (WAAS) is perhaps the most valuable tool for pilots today.
-Currently, it is the most precise location-providing service available in North America.
-The Federal Aviation Administration (FAA) has teamed with the Department of Transportation (DOT) to implement the WAAS throughout the aviation industry, making flying more efficient and safe for users.
+The Wide Area Augmentation System (WAAS) is the most valuable navigation tool for pilots today.
+It's the most precise location-providing service available in North America.

-The main benefit to the wide area augmentation system is greatly improved accuracy.
-Traditional GPS is accurate to 15 meters.
-WAAS-enabled GPS accuracy is less than three meters 95 percent of the time.
+The main benefit from the WAAS is greatly improved accuracy.
+Traditional GPS is accurate to 15 meters (about 50 feet).
+WAAS-enabled GPS is accurate to less than 3 meters 95 percent of the time.